Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 ======
 - [02/2026] Tingjun was appraised as Outstanding Reviewer of <i>Biomimetic Intelligence and Robotics</i> in 2025!

+- [01/2026] Our paper "Human-Autonomy Teaming in Robot Navigation Using Bio-Inspired Approach for Search and Rescue" has been accepted by <strong style="color: black;">IEEE Transactions on Human Machine Systems</strong>!

 - [01/2026] Tingjun received UND’s <b>Early Career Scholars Program (ECSP) Award</b> to support our Multi-Robot Adaptive Exploration and Inspection research.
 Thanks, UND!

 - [12/2025] Tingjun organized the Special Issue <a href="https://www.techscience.com/cmc/special_detail/intrusion-detection" target="_blank">"Advances in Intrusion Detection and Prevention Systems"</a> in   <i>Computers, Materials & Continua</i>!